ixrunexi/galaxy-vocab-flashcards/README.md

 # Galaxy Vocab Flashcards

-A desktop vocabulary flashcard application built with Python and Tkinter, featuring a galaxy-themed UI, CSV-based decks, and clean, modern Python practices.
+A desktop vocabulary flashcard application built using ChatGPT with Python and Tkinter, featuring a galaxy-themed UI, CSV-based decks, and clean, modern Python practices.

 This project was designed to demonstrate desktop UI design, robust exception handling, and modern Python typing while remaining simple, readable, and extensible.